-Getting into any new hobby or activity can often be expensive and time consuming.
-It is very important to choose the best equipment for your experience level with any activity.
-Using a crossbow is no different.
-Choosing the best starter crossbow, though, can be a bit of a challenge.
+Getting into any new hobby or activity can often be expensive and time-consuming, so it is essential to choose the best equipment for your experience level.
+Using a crossbow is no different, but choosing the best starter crossbow can be a bit of a challenge.

-Choosing a crossbow for any experience level can be daunting and take a long time.
-As a novice, the options can seem even more overwhelming and discouraging.
-By following this guide, you will find the best starter crossbow for you minus the trouble associated with learning a new skill.
+As a novice, the options can seem even more overwhelming and discouraging, but by following this guide, you will find the best starter crossbow for you minus the trouble associated with learning a new skill.

-The first thing to consider when choosing the best starter crossbow is your budget.
-As with many skilled pieces of equipment, crossbows can be quite pricey.
-Your budget should be based upon the frequency with which you plan to use the bow, as well as your purpose with the crossbow.
+The first thing to consider when choosing the best starter crossbow is your budget, especially since crossbows can be quite pricey.
+Your budget should be based upon the frequency with which you plan to use the bow, as well as your main purpose of using the crossbow.

-The second thing to consider when choosing the best starter crossbow, linked to the budget, is your intended purpose for the crossbow.
-If you plan on mainly using the bow for target shooting, you will need a less powerful crossbow than if you want to hunt for anything larger than a deer.
+As mentioned, the second thing to consider when choosing the best beginner crossbow is your intended purpose for the crossbow.
+If you plan on mainly using the bow for target shooting, you will need a less powerful crossbow than if you want to hunt for anything more substantial than deer.

 The first thing to look for in a good starter crossbow is durability.
-While you are just a beginner, you do not want your crossbow to break down quickly, requiring you to purchase another bow.
+Since you are just a beginner, you do not want your crossbow to break down quickly, requiring you to purchase another bow after a few practices.
 While durable crossbows can be a bit pricier, the price boost is well worth it in the long run.

 Another thing to look for in a good starter crossbow is accuracy and power.
-No matter what you plan on using your crossbow for, accuracy and power are critical components of a good bow.
-You want to know your arrow will fly true to the target and get there with powerful speed.
+No matter what you plan on using the crossbow for, these two components are critical because they will ensure that the arrow will fly and hit the target quickly and efficiently.

-The Cobra System K-8025 Self Cocking Pistol Tactical Crossbow, 80-Pound, is a great beginner crossbow option on the lower end of the price scale.
-The self cocking feature is an especially nice feature as it takes some of the complexity out of the user’s hands.
-Plus, the price is very low.
+The Cobra System K-8025 Tactical Crossbow is an 80-pound crossbow that belongs on the lower end of the price scale.
+The self-cocking feature is a nice addition as it takes some of the complexity out of the user’s hands.

 Though this crossbow is on the smaller side in the grand scheme of things, it is in reality quite powerful.
-With the suggested aluminum arrows, the crossbow easily has enough power to enter a standard wooden target up to the feathers.
-It can also work for small game hunting, such as birds.
+When you use the suggested aluminum arrows, the crossbow easily has enough power to enter a standard wooden target up to the feathers.
+It can also work for small game hunting activities.

-Though the Cobra System K-8025 Self Cocking Pistol Tactical Crossbow, 80-Pound, has many features to recommend it, there are some setbacks.
+Though the Cobra System K-8025 Tactical Crossbow has many features to recommend it, there are some setbacks.
 Firstly, the provided string is difficult to affix and does not hold up well.
 You will likely need a new string rather quickly after your purchase.

-Another drawback comes from the quality of the provided scope.
-It is not very accurate to the aiming of the actual crossbow, which can throw off your aim significantly.
-Overall, it seems the body of this crossbow is great; the added pieces need replacing rather quickly down the road.
+Another drawback is in the quality of the provided scope.
+It is not very accurate, which can throw off your aim significantly.
+Overall, it seems the body of this crossbow is great, but the added pieces need to be replaced after a few uses.

-The Rogue River Tactical 80-Pound Hand Held Self Cocking Hunting Crossbow is another good choice for a starter crossbow at a very reasonable price point.
-One nice benefit of this crossbow is that it comes with thirty nine arrows, decreasing the need for more purchases to get started.
+The Rogue River Tactical Hand-Held Hunting Crossbow is another affordable choice for a starter crossbow.
+One nice benefit of this crossbow is that it comes with 39 aluminum-made arrows, decreasing the need for more purchases to get started.

 This crossbow has the added benefit of simplicity, an especially important feature for beginners.
-Though eighty pounds can be difficult to get used to while drawing, loading and setting up the bow is quite straight forward.
+Though a weight of 80 pounds can be difficult to get used to while drawing and loading, setting up the bow is quite straightforward.
 It is also very easy to replace the string, even for newer shooters.

-Unfortunately, the Rogue River Tactical 80-Pound Hand Held Self Cocking Hunting Crossbow is not a perfect choice.
-Like the previous option on this list, the string leaves a lot to be desired.
-It is simply not made to last for long and will need to be replaced, even with attentive care and use.
+Unfortunately, the Rogue River Tactical Hand-Held Hunting Crossbow is not perfect.
+Like the previous option on this list, the string is simply not made to last for long and will need to be replaced, even with attentive care and use.

 The other issue with this crossbow comes from the safety function.
-Having a usable safety is crucial, particularly for novice shooters.
-On this bow, the safety switch sticks very easily and can be hard to disengage and engage.
+The safety switch sticks very easily and can be hard to disengage and engage.
 This can be unsafe for users at any level of experience.

-The MTECH USE DX-70 80-Pound Fiberglass Pistol Crossbow comes in directly between the first two options when it comes to price.
-It is a solid choice for a starter crossbow.
-Though it only comes with three arrows included, they are good quality and will last well for target shooting.
+The MTECH USE DX-70 Fiberglass Pistol Crossbow comes in between the first two options when it comes to price.
+It is a solid choice for a starter crossbow, and though only three arrows are included, they have a good quality and will last well for target shooting.

-The shooting power and self cocking mechanism are also nice, effective features on this bow.
+The shooting power and self-cocking mechanism are also its standout features.
 This crossbow certainly has enough power to send the arrow through a wooden target and pack a punch for small game hunting.
-Also, the self cocking is easy and straight forward to use overall.
+Also, the self-cocking is easy to use.

-Though it has many great features, the MTECH USE DX-70 80-Pound Fiberglass Pistol Crossbow does have some cons.
+Though it has many great features, the MTECH USE DX-70 Fiberglass Pistol Crossbow does have some cons.
 For one thing, the locking feature is fragile and not as durable as the rest of the construction.
-It often breaks on one of the first uses, causing much frustration.
+It also often breaks, causing much frustration.

-Stringing the bow can also pose a bit of a challenge for new and seasoned shooters alike.
-The bow is simply very stiff, making putting the string on quite difficult.
-As with the other two options on this list, the string itself also has some quality problems, adding to the difficulty.
+Stringing the bow can also pose a bit of a challenge for new and seasoned shooters alike because the bow is simply very stiff.

 Lisa loves the outdoors and enjoys exploring a wide-range of activities.
 A mother of 3 whose seen far too many friends suffer from cancer, she believes Pink Crossbow reflects a sport for LIFE.
 It's a reminder that archery belongs to everyone regardless of age, size, or gender...and real enthusiasts aren't afraid to wear pink!